jeffreyleblanc/linux-knowledge/github.md

 If you are trying to use a repo with existing commits that use an email that is not tagged as public on github, you can change past commit emails.
-I haven't gotten to work clearly yet, but starting points can reference (this stackoveflow)[https://stackoverflow.com/questions/4981126/how-to-amend-several-commits-in-git-to-change-author/25815116#25815116]
+I haven't gotten to work clearly yet, but starting points can reference [this stackoverflow](https://stackoverflow.com/questions/4981126/how-to-amend-several-commits-in-git-to-change-author/25815116#25815116)